silshack/fall2013/_posts/stacey/2013-09-25-mantooth-codingbat-2.md

 ---
-title: Mantooth vs Codingbat: May our logic confound you
+title: Mantooth vs Codingbat 2; May our logic confound you
 layout: post
 author: smantooth
 categories: post